anmolshkl/oppia-ml/README.md

 ## Installation:

 1. Create a new, empty folder called opensource/ within your home folder.
 Navigate to it (cd opensource), then [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia-ml repo.
 This will create a new folder named opensource/oppia-ml.
+Rename this to oppia_ml.

-2. Navigate to opensource/oppia-ml/ and run:
+2. Navigate to opensource/oppia_ml/ and run:

   ```
   pip install -r requirements.txt